-It all started in 2011, when the up-Island regional school district voted to opt out of using the corporate school lunch provider they had contracted, and hired Jenny instead.
+It all started in 2011, when the up-Island regional school district voted to opt-out of using the corporate school lunch provider they had contracted and hired Jenny instead.
 She, along with many supporters including Noli Taylor of Island Grown Initiative (IGI), helped salvage materials from the old Edgartown school, including the prep table, the roll-down window, the steam tables, even the sinks.
 The greater Island community helped her renovate the kitchen in two months, and she got to work.
-The mission was to cook healthier food and sourcing from as many local resources as possible.
+The mission was to cook healthier food and source from as many local resources as possible.
 It’s safe to say it was the right choice, and there’s no looking back.
 “It’s been hard but rewarding,” says Jenny.

-Children are offered a hot lunch option daily (think herb roasted chicken or local pollock and haddock chowder) as well as a daily offering of salad bar and egg, chicken or tuna salad sandwich and fresh vegetables.
+Children are offered a hot lunch option daily (think herb-roasted chicken or local pollock and haddock chowder) as well as a daily offering of the salad bar and egg, chicken or tuna salad sandwich, and fresh vegetables.
 The ever-changing salad bar is a lavish offering all its own, with fresh local produce, and scratched cooked, freshly prepared salads that as Jenny says “push the boundaries of flavor.”
 You might find an apple fennel salad or beet hummus, along with several local grain options, and teachers and students alike load up their plates.

 Jenny’s efforts have not gone unnoticed.
 It’s obvious that the students and faculty love her and the rest of the country is taking note too.
 These days when she’s not in the kitchen she travels throughout New England consulting other schools on how to implement similar programs.
 “It’s all about getting the kids to eat real food… The options are endless when it comes to feeding kids.”